-Virtual assessment centres are run using video conferencing software such as Zoom, MS Teams, Skype, WebEx or Google Hangout.
+Virtual assessment centres have become quite common since Covid-19 forced a lot of recruitment activity online during 2020 and 2021.
+These virtual events are run using video conferencing software such as Zoom, MS Teams, Skype, WebEx or Google Hangout.
 They may involve activities and tasks including group exercises, presentations, situational judgments tests and more probing strengths based and motivational interviews.

 Before the event

 Make sure you read your invitation to your virtual assessment carefully as it will contain instructions including links to join the assessment centre, details of what to expect and possibly some admin tasks too.
 You will often be given an agenda and some hints and tips to help you prepare.
 If something is not clear, you should ask for help.

 If you consider yourself to have a disability or health condition you can find our more on our disability pages about disclosing to the organisation before the event and discussing adjustments to help you participate.
 Similarly, if you are concerned about your internet connection you should approach the organisation to arrange a test call or discuss alternatives.

 Make sure you have good internet connection and if you are on a laptop connected to the electric supply as you do not want to run out of battery midway through.
 Get yourself a glass of water, a pen and paper and check the camera angle, light levels and your background.
 Check out this blog post Looking better on video calls to help you prepare.
 Make sure you are in a quiet area where you will not be disturbed and join the invitation link 10 to 15 minutes early and wait in the lobby.
 When you are admitted to the meeting room make sure you follow the instructions to activate your camera and microphone when requested and remember when your camera is on, they can see you!

 These can take several forms from group discussions, case studies, practical tasks, role plays or presentations.
 While each is used to assess a slightly different set of competencies, they ultimately explore how you work with others.